 Every programme has a nominated student representative, who will work on behalf of their fellow students to ensure that the student voice is heard, and that issues and concerns that students raise are satisfactorily resolved with programme teams and the University.
-There is a student representative area on the Virtual Learning Environment (VLE -Moodle) which includes the contact details of all student representatives.
+Course rep details are published on Unitu in the programme board area.

 This is a voluntary role, and one which the University encourages students to become involved with.
-If you would like to find out more about the role, please contact the Student Voice Coordinator located in the Students' Union building or email katie.taffinder@glyndwr.ac.uk.
+If you would like to find out more about the role, please contact the Student Voice Coordinator located in the Students' Union building or email katie.taffinder@wrexham.ac.uk.
 Should you feel that your nominated student representative is not representing the views of the student group, you are advised to raise this with the representative and/or speak with the Students' Union.
 You should remember that the representative is not expected to resolve any personal issues, but they may be able to refer you to the appropriate member of staff or department that could help you further.